Do You Need an Audio Interface for Studio Monitors?

 You don’t need an audio interface in this case.

-Keep in mind that studio monitors are not designed to be guitar amps, which tend to be more robust and have different frequency response profiles to studio monitors.
-So, although you can plug directly into an active studio monitor to practice your guitar, a proper guitar amp is perhaps a better approach for this purpose.
+Keep in mind that studio monitors are not designed to be guitar amps, which tend to be more robust and have different frequency response profiles than studio monitors.
+So, although you can plug directly into an active studio monitor to practice your guitar, a proper guitar amp is a better approach for this purpose.

 The point here, however, is to illustrate that studio monitors can be used directly without the need for an audio interface.